Master in Economics

 Economics focuses on explaining the behavior of different economic agents, such as households, companies and general government.
 The aim is to describe, explain and model the modern market economy.
-Economics helps us to understand how markets are working and how we can affect on their behavior through economic policy.
+Economics helps us to understand how markets are working and how we can affect their behavior through economic policy.
 Economics provides answers to questions like; what are the sources of economic growth as well as what is the connection between inflation and interest rates.
+Economics is also widely employed in investigating different field-specific issues covering topics from environmental applications to industrial organization.
 Economics is one of the few areas of science where the annual Nobel Prize is awarded.

-Economics has a strong position among the social sciences.
-It provides knowledge and skills which are required to work in demanding specialist and executive positions in corporations, governmental agencies or third sector organizations.
+Economics provides knowledge and skills which are required when working in demanding specialist and executive positions in corporations, governmental agencies or third sector organizations.
 A student who receives the master degree in economics is allowed to use the title economist.
-The next programme will start in autumn 2015.

 Occupational Profiles of Graduates

 The job markets for economists are typically broad.
 The occupational profiles of graduates include demanding specialist and executive positions as well as research and teaching positions both in domestic and international corporations, governmental agencies or third sector organizations, amongst others.